wayneyaoo/alfred-cheat/README.md

 # Contribution

 Any idea of improvement will be welcomed.
-But I don't wanna add the feature of modifying cheat sheet right in Alfred because it's what it supposed to do.
+But I don't wanna add the feature of modifying cheat sheet right in Alfred because it isn't what it is supposed to do.
 Use vim or other editors you like.